OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:21

-Then a spirit came forward, stood before the Lord, and said, ‘I will entice him.’
+Then a spirit approached the Lord and said, ‘I will entice him.’

 ## 1 Kings 22:22